What is Tremor?

 In Wayfair's case the benefits are:

 - A single robust runtime solution with high UX for devops and SRE professionals working in a 24x7x365 environment.

-- An easy to use scripting and query language with good tooling for debugging and troubleshooting fungible frequently changing business logic
+- A scripting and query language with good tooling for debugging and troubleshooting fungible, frequently changing business logic.

 - Powerful ETL abstraction and scripting language for slicing, dicing, pattern matching and transforming JSON-like data, with a fast JSON processor.

-- A simple event processing language that supports aggregate functions suitable for many metrics and summary statistics computations
+- A event processing language that supports aggregate functions suitable for many metrics and summary statistics computations.

 - A growing but incomplete set of pluggable functions, operators, aggregate functions, and connectors to other systems and protocols.